+1 Special

 • 2 Tbsp olive oil

-• 1 cup beef, vegetable or chicken stock
+• 1 cup stock beef, vegetable or chicken stock

 • ½ cup red wine